 - Eating disorders (such as anorexia nervosa): Restrictive diets are often low in calcium and vitamin D—bone-strengthening essentials.

-Because osteoporosis shows no warning signs until a fracture occurs, it’s important to get screened if you have any risk factors.
-The best test for osteoporosis is the dual emission x-ray absorptiometry scan (DEXA)—a very low level x-ray that measures the density of bones and predicts the risk of fracture.
+The best test for osteoporosis is the dual emission x-ray absorptiometry (DEXA) scan—a very low level x-ray that measures the density of bones and predicts the risk of fracture.
 DEXA scans are available at most hospitals, imaging facilities and many doctors’ offices.

 How to Protect Yourself